invisibleacropolis-ops/NagaKang/docs/step7_gui_shell.md

 ## Application Shell
 - `src/gui/app.py` introduces `TrackerMixerApp` and `TrackerMixerRoot`.
 The root widget polls a `PreviewOrchestrator`, stores the latest `TrackerMixerLayoutState`, and exposes the object via `layout_state` for downstream Kivy bindings.
+- `TrackerMixerRoot` now instantiates `TransportControlsWidget`, `TrackerGridWidget`, and `LoudnessTableWidget` by default so orchestration demos show live data without requiring KV templates.
+Passing a `TrackerPanelController` into `TrackerMixerApp` automatically binds the transport and grid gestures to the preview queue, which keeps Step 7 transport actions aligned with the Step 4 playback worker.
 - The shell guards all Kivy imports with documented fallbacks so CI and headless developer environments can import the package without installing GPU-heavy dependencies.

 ## Tracker Panel Widgets & Controller